KyleMcClay/python_dsa/pages/Linked_List_vs_Array.md

 ## Linked List vs Array

+### A linked list is a simple data structure which "links" each element to the next element.

+### An array stores each element in an ordered block of memory.

 <img src="https://kylemcclay.github.io/python_dsa/images\Linked_list_array.jpg" alt="Broken" class="inline"/>

-A linked list is a simple data structure which "links" each element to the next element.

-An array stores each element in an ordered block of memory.

-to give understanding to what this means I will ask a series of questions and explain.

-** Find the third element in a linked list & array. **
+**Find the third element in a linked list & array.**

 go to the linked list in memory
 go to the first element